 Quality consultants have years of experience working with various clients, which means they bring insights from different companies and industries when they work on your project.

 Seeing how other businesses do things means they can offer suggestions on best practices that are proven to work, common mistakes you should avoid, and out-of-the-box solutions to problems you might be too close to see.

 Time and Money Savings

 An experienced consultant can save organizations a lot of time.
 (And we all know time is money.)
-If you come across a problem during your project, it’s likely a consultant has seen something similar and can fix it fairly easily.
+If you encounter a problem during your project, a consultant has likely seen something similar and can fix it fairly easily.
 In contrast, your staff could spend hours researching what the problem even is before they can tackle the issue.

 Workday Integration Examples

-While Workday integrations can cover many different use cases depending on individual, organization, or industry needs, there are a few common Workday integration examples that are continuously leveraged to improve business functionality and enhance the employee experience.
+While Workday integrations can cover many different use cases depending on individual, organization, or industry needs, a few common Workday integration examples are continuously leveraged to improve business functionality and enhance the employee experience.